thibaudledent/thibaudledent.github.io/_posts/2019-03-01-bitbucket-pipeline.md

 # Context

 To put things in context, I recently had to apply changes in a [Java library](https://bitbucket.org/chochos/j8583) that we use on a project at work.
-Even if the repo maintainer has merged two of my Pull Requests with the main changes, he did not release a new version of his lib on Maven Central.
+Even if the repo maintainer has merged two of my Pull Requests with the main changes, he did not release a new version of his library to Maven Central.
 The changes were therefore not available for our project.

-To speed things up, I decided to [forge the repo](https://bitbucket.org/thibaudledent/j8583).
+To speed things up, I decided to [fork the repo](https://bitbucket.org/thibaudledent/j8583).
 In addition to being able to apply our fixes more quickly, we were also able to take control of the library's release cycle.

 # Challenge

-It is good to regain control but at the same time I discovered that making a new Maven release of a library is a process in itself.
+Having the control of the repository is one thing but I discovered that making a new Maven release of a library is a process in itself (and you have to store passwords, tokens and GPG key somewhere...).
 I didn't want to remember this process, nor to repeat it manually several times.
 So I tried to automate it.

 Like many code hosting platform, Bitbucket has its own integrated CI/CD feature called [Bitbucket pipelines](https://bitbucket.org/product/features/pipelines).
 For example, it is quite useful to create one pipeline to run and test your application.